 Sensitive types in the Puppet language are strings marked as sensitive.
 The value is displayed in plain text in the catalog and manifest, but is redacted from logs and reports.
 Because the value is currently maintained as plain text, you should only use it as an aid to ensure that sensitive values are not inadvertently disclosed.

 The full signature for

-The Sensitive type is parameterized, but the parameterized type (the type of the value it contains) only retains the basic type as sensitive information about the length or details about the contained data value can otherwise be leaked.
+The Sensitive type is parameterized, but the parameterized type (the type of the value it contains) only retains the basic type, but sensitive information about the length or details about the contained data value can be leaked.